adrianmcli/kendricktan.github.io/index.md

 ---

 <div class="content-body">
-Hi!
 My name is Kendrick, welcome to my personal website.

 Professionally I'm a fullstack developer with experience in data science/machine learning, blockchain, and DevOps.
 I also have a strong preference for functional languages as programming in this paradigm has helped me strive towards correctness and robustness.